 About Shirley Elias

 Elias first made her mark as an artistic force as a concert pianist with performances across Canada, frequent broadcasts on CBC’s Radio Two and the recording of three CD’s.
-She also earned the sobriquet ‘Piano Woman’ during New Music Festival performances with Maestro Bramwell Tovey and the Winnipeg Symphony Orchestra (WSO), taken from a spirited piano concerto written for her and the WSO, that had her playing two pianos at the same time.
+She earned the sobriquet ‘Piano Woman’ during New Music Festival performances with Maestro Bramwell Tovey and the Winnipeg Symphony Orchestra (WSO), taken from a spirited piano concerto written for her and the WSO, that had her playing two pianos at the same time.

 “My art is about communicating with color and composition.
 As a concert pianist my performances were about connecting with an audience from stage, using colors of sound within a structured musical framework.
 My work as a painter is based on a similar principle, as I aspire to communicate with colors on canvas; vibrant colors presented in a detailed and balanced composition.
 I am directed by the flow and rhythm of the colors and design.
 Just as one’s ear is constantly stimulated in a concert setting, I now strive to keep the viewer’s eyes engaged and moving across the painting.” — Shirley Elias